claritylab/lucida/tools/deploy/README.md

 # Deploy Lucida using Kubernetes

 [instructions.ipynb](instructions.ipynb) is a complete walkthrough for deplyoment of Lucida on Mac using a Ubuntu 14.04 virtual machine.
+If you are familiar with Linux commands, however, the following steps should be enough.

 ## Steps